maelh/radio-frequency-prototype-boards/README.md

 The project is set up to work correctly with JLCPCB, with all the necessary layers selected and the options properly set.

-- standard and extended board version:
+- standard and extended board versions:
   - make sure "Do not tent vias" is enabled.

 - extended board version: